bhattumang7/bhattumang7/_posts/2021-06-10-making-a-nuget-version-consistent.md

 The continuous integration build failed with an error.
 The error read "Could not load file or assembly 'Moq, Version=4.13.0.0, Culture=neutral, PublicKeyToken=69f491c39445e920' or one of its dependencies.".
 Reason?
 Someone checked in a project with a higher Moq version in a large solution with hundreds of projects.
 Now, someone had to go thru all of the projects to understand where was the wrong version added.

-Instead of going thru all the projects manually, I created a tiny script to correct the version and check out the files (I don't want to check-in things without personally looking at them).
+Because this is a repeating problem, instead of going thru all the projects manually, I created a tiny script to correct the version and check out the files (I don't want to check-in things without personally looking at them).

 Here is the script for your reference.
 I hope this helps you.